lkwdzh/SuperAndroid/README.md

 # SuperAndroid
-This project contains some super custom views which Android native widgets don't provide for us and some demos which show you how to use some custom views and APIs.
+This project contains some super custom views which enhance Android native widgets and some demos which show you how to use those custom views and APIs.

 ## Activity Details